 On the 7th, 8th and 9th Day of the Navratris people invite small girls from the neighbourhood and feed them with halwa, puri and chane (grams), which is considered to be the favourite food of the Goddess Almighty.
 After feeding the girls people bend down to touch the feet of the girls to seek their blessings.
 Handkerchiefs and money is also given to the girls along with some beauty accessories like earrings, bangles and more.
 Know how to do Kanya Puja in Navratri festival.

 After doing Ghat sthapana at home, performing Durga aarti and chanting mantras, navratri fasts starts for many people.
 Some people keep fast for nine days while some for only first day and last day.
 This ritual is also one of the important navratri rituals.
-You can know here that what you should eat during navratri fast and what you should not.
+Know more about what should you eat during navratri fast and what should you not eat.

 Reciting mantras is an important navratri ritual.
 After doing kalash sthapana, offering flowers, performing aarti, people should also chant navratri mantras to please Goddess Shakti.
 Know, which mantras you should recite during navratri.